nextgis/docs_ngcom/source/resource_delete.rst

 #.
 Open the Properties page of a resource you want to delete;
 #.
 Select :menuselection:`Action --> Delete` on the right side of Web GIS :ref:`admin console <ngw_admin_interface>`;
 #.
-In the opened dialog dialog window in :guilabel:`Delete reaource` tab check the box :guilabel:`Confirm deletion of the resource`;
+In the opened dialog window in :guilabel:`Delete resource` tab check the box :guilabel:`Confirm deletion of the resource`;
 #.
 Press :guilabel:`Delete` button.
 If a resource is deleted successfully its name will disappear from the relevant :ref:`Resource group <ngcom_resources_group>`.

 .. note::